Cross-Modal Causal Relational Reasoning for Event-Level Visual Question Answering: Related Works

 \subsection{Causal Inference in Visual Representation Learning}

-Compared to the conventional debiasing techniques \cite{zhang2019long,wang2020devil}, causal inference \cite{pearl2016causal,rubin2019essential,yang2021deconfounded,liu2022causal} shows its potential in mitigating the spurious correlations \cite{bareinboim2012controlling} and disentangling the desired model effects \cite{besserve2020counterfactuals} for better generalization.
-Counterfactual and causal inference have attracted increasing attention in several computer vision, including visual explanations \cite{goyal2019counterfactual,hendricks2018grounding,wang2020scout}, scene graph generation \cite{chen2019counterfactual,tang2020unbiased}, image recognition \cite{wang2020visual,wang2021causal}, video analysis \cite{fang2019modularized,kanehira2019multimodal,nan2021interventional}, and vision-language tasks \cite{cao2020strong,le2019choi,abbasnejad2020counterfactual,niu2021counterfactual,yang2021causal}.
-Specifically, Tang et al. \cite{tang2020long}, Zhang et al. \cite{zhang2020causal}, Wang et al. \cite{wang2020visual}, and Qi et al. \cite{qi2020two} computed the direct causal effect and mitigate the bias based on the observable confounders.
+Compared to the conventional debiasing techniques \cite{wang2020devil}, causal inference \cite{pearl2016causal,yang2021deconfounded,liu2022causal} shows its potential in mitigating spurious correlations \cite{bareinboim2012controlling} and disentangling model effects \cite{besserve2020counterfactuals} for better generalization.
+Counterfactual and causal inference have attracted increasing attention in several computer vision tasks, including visual explanations \cite{goyal2019counterfactual,wang2020scout}, scene graph generation \cite{chen2019counterfactual,tang2020unbiased}, image recognition \cite{wang2020visual,wang2021causal}, video analysis \cite{fang2019modularized,kanehira2019multimodal,nan2021interventional}, and vision-language tasks \cite{abbasnejad2020counterfactual,niu2021counterfactual,yang2021causal,liu2023causality,chen2023visual,wei2023visual}.
+Specifically, Tang et al. \cite{tang2020long}, Zhang et al. \cite{zhang2020causal}, Wang et al. \cite{wang2020visual}, and Qi et al. \cite{qi2020two} computed the direct causal effect and mitigated the bias based on observable confounders.
 Counterfactual based solutions are also effective, for example, Agarwal et al. \cite{agarwal2020towards} proposed a counterfactual sample synthesising method based on GAN \cite{goodfellow2014generative}.
-Chen et al. \cite{chen2020counterfactual} tried to replace critical objects and critical words with mask token and reassigned a answer to synthesis counterfactual QA pairs.
+Chen et al. \cite{chen2020counterfactual} tried to replace critical objects and critical words with a mask token and reassigned a answer to synthesis counterfactual QA pairs.
 Apart from sample synthesising, Niu et al. \cite{niu2021counterfactual} developed a counterfactual VQA framework that reduce multi modality bias by using causality approach named Natural Indirect Effect and Total Direct Effect to eliminate the mediator effect.
 Li et al. \cite{li2022invariant} proposed an Invariant Grounding for VideoQA (IGV) to force the VideoQA models to shield the answering process from the negative influence of spurious correlations.
-However, most of the existing causal visual tasks are relatively simple without considering more challenging tasks such as video understanding and event-level visual question answering.
-Although some recent works CVL \cite{abbasnejad2020counterfactual}, Counterfactual VQA \cite{niu2021counterfactual}, CATT \cite{yang2021causal}, and IGV \cite{li2022invariant} focused on visual question answering tasks, they adopted structured causal model (SCM) to eliminate either the linguistic or visual bias without considering cross-modal causality discovery.
-Different from previous methods, our CMCIR aims for event-level visual question answering that requires fine-grained understanding of spatial-temporal visual relation, linguistic semantic relation, and visual-linguistic causal dependency.
-Moreover, our Causality-aware Visual-Linguistic Reasoning (CVLR) applies front-door and back-door causal intervention modules to discover cross-modal causal structures.
+Liu et al. \cite{liu2023causality} introduced Visual Causality Discovery (VCD) architecture to find question-critical scene temporally and disentangle the visual spurious correlations by the front-door causal intervention.